Menu

 How to Apply

-Another benefit of being a CATA member, dealerships may apply to the CATA for additional contributions to local charities they support.
+As a member of the CATA, dealerships may apply to the CATA for additional contributions to local charities they support.
 Chicagoland Dealers Care provides up to $1,500 in grants to supplement a dealer's contributions to local charities.
-Grant requests can be made every three years for a variety of causes: academic programs, cultural arts, performing arts, medical research, and even humanitarian needs, to name just a few.
+Grant requests can be made every three years for a variety of causes including academic programs, cultural arts, performing arts, medical research, and humanitarian needs.

 Download a Chicagoland Dealers Care Dealer Submission form

-To learn more about the program or apply for a grant, contact the CATA's Hayley Feichter at (630) 424-6002 and hfeichter@drivechicago.com
+To learn more about the program or apply for a grant, contact the CATA's Director of Communications & Marketing Hayley Feichter at (630) 424-6002 and hfeichter@drivechicago.com

 Community Involvement